 Who we are

-We are a dynamic group of advanced language pedagogy students with our fingers on the pulse of what language learners need for their university studies.
-We enjoy practicing technical and pedagogical progress as we create exciting multimedia content for this growing blog.
-The blog owner, Susannah Ewing Bölke, studied Comparative Literature at Smith College before discovering my love for linguistics during my Magister at the University of Hamburg.
+I, the blog owner, Susannah Ewing, studied Comparative Literature at Smith College before discovering my love for linguistics during my Magister at the University of Hamburg.
 My Master’s thesis then combined both passions in a text-linguistic analysis of German folktales.
-Since then I have also attained qualifications and years of experience in teaching EFL, in particular English for Academic Purposes.
-For the Universitätskolleg Hamburg and in collaboration with the Faculty for Humanities, I offer courses and workshops on grammar, academic skills and learning strategies in English.
-While I am fascinated by technical advances and the possibilities of e-learning, I mostly love to meet and learn with and from young, enthusiastic people.
+Since then I have also attained qualifications and years of experience in teaching EFL, in particular English for Academic Purposes and Academic Writing Development.
+For the Universitätskolleg Hamburg and in collaboration with the Faculty for Humanities, I offered courses and workshops on grammar, academic skills and learning strategies in English.
+My work today is within the Hamburg University’s Schreibzentrum, where I coach and offer workshops for those writing academic papers of any kind in English.
+While I am fascinated by technical advances and the possibilities of e-learning, I mostly love to meet with and learn from young, enthusiastic people.

 About UK Kurse: Englisch